How Do Legal Fees Work in a Connecticut Divorce?

 Although you can’t control your spouse’s decisions, timeframe, or lawyer, you are in charge of yourself and that is very powerful.

-For some creative ideas on funding legal fees, read: Divorce, Retirement Accounts, & Taxes
+For some creative ideas on funding legal fees, Read: Can I Withdraw Retirement Funds to Pay My Divorce Attorneys’ Fees?

 What is an “Evergreen” Retainer?